1st Massachusetts Infantry Regiment: Armament

-Because the core of the regiment was an existing militia regiment, they already had stocks of Springfield Model 1855 rifled musket with which they equipped the new companies (some of which were the 1858 modification with simpler rear sight, a patch box on the side of the buttstock, and an iron nosecap).
+Because the core of the regiment was an existing militia regiment, they temporarily furnished with old muskets of various patterns.
+Around June 12, 1861 the regiment went to the Watertown Arsenal where they received Springfield Model 1855 rifled musket with which they equipped all companies (some of which were the 1858 modification with simpler rear sight, a patch box on the side of the buttstock, and an iron nosecap).
 The 1855 Springfield was a .58 calibre Minié-type muzzle-loading fire-arm.
 It was issued with a square socket bayonet.
 The regiment did not use the Maynard tape primer in the field, but standard percussion caps.
-The regiment used these rifles through its service.
+The regiment used these rifles through its service, replacing them with newer 1861 and 1863 models National Armory (NA) and contract manufactured rifle-muskets when necessary.